usdot-jpo-sdcsdw/jpo-sdcsdw/README.md

 Key in the secret containing the password for the SSL/TLS certificates in JKS format.

+##### ssl.trust\_keystore

+Set to true to have the warehouse tools manually trust its own SSL/TLS certificates.
+This is necessary if you are using self-signed certificates, or your root CA is not part of the default java trust store.

 **Step 2** Configure Secrets

 The SDC/SDW makes use of three kubernetes-managed secrets: